 “Truly, about an hour is the longest anybody should be sitting still,” says Ellen Goldman, a wellness coach for business professionals.

 You can set an alert on your phone or calendar to remind you to get up and move.
 Also, arrange your office so that supplies you need are stored out of arm’s reach, says professional organizer Jill Annis.
 For example, put folders or paperclips in a high cupboard away from your desk to force yourself to get up periodically.
+You will be surprised how quickly these repeat trips can add up to help you burn extra calories throughout the day.

 Really want a challenge?
 Consider adding a standing desk, which can be adjusted for working while sitting or standing up.